mikejmcguirk/Neovim-Win10-Lazy/plugin_design.md

   + Set pcmark if we go past w0 or w$
   + Set pcmark if we change lines
   + Always set pcmark

++ User inputs are opts.
+Internal data is ctx.
+Opts should transform to ctx as soon as possible